adrianratnapala/tpl00-lambda/README.md

 ### How to type

 The typing algorithm is straightforward but not trivial.
-To build a graph of types we scan the expression tree in postfix order assigning a new type to each expression.
+To build a graph of types we scan the expression tree in postfix order, assigning a new type to each expression.
 The types never really change, but occasionally we find that previously distinct types are actually, they have to be unified.